SensorsINI/ddd20-utils/README.md

 This design choice made the batch processing restricted without reformatting/exporting.

-We prepared a script that can convert the original HDF5 recording into a nicer data strcture that user can directly work on.
+We prepared a script that can convert the original HDF5 recording into a nicer data strcture that user can directly work on. __However, this file will not contain the car CAN bus steering/throttle/GPS, etc.__

 ```bash
 $ python export_ddd20_hdf.py [-h] [--rotate ROTATE] filename